mariaparshakova/AmazonMusic-Recommender-System/README.md

 pip install --user --requirement requirements.txt

+To run the code you need to download Amazon.Musiz.tar and extract files

 In the terminal go to the directory where the code resides and run the script with a keyword python followed by the script name.

 python3 RecommenderSystem.py